 We support the work of the United States Coast Guard Auxiliary and the United States Power Squadrons.
 We urge you to exercise the opportunity to attend any instructional classes sponsored by these organizations.
-Reference page 8 in Sportfish, Cruisers, and Yachts Owner's Manual for options on education and page 23 for information on charts and maps.
-For further knowledge on boating review the following publications:
+Reference page 8 of Sportfish, Cruisers, Yachts Owner's Manual for training options and page 23 for information on charts and maps.
+For further knowledge on boating we advise that you review the following publications.

-PILOTING, SEAMANSHIP AND SMALL BOAT HANDLING (Chapman)\
+PILOTING, SEAMANSHIP AND SMALL BOAT HANDLING

+(Chapman)

 Motor Boating and Sailing

 Post Office Box 2319 -- F.D.R.
 Station

-New York.
-New York 10022
+New York, New York 10022

-\Available on CD ROM
+Available on CD ROM

 PLEASURE BOATING AND SEAMANSHIP

-US Coast Guard Auxiliary

-306 Wilson Road Oaklands

-Newark, Delaware 19711
+US Coast Guard Auxiliary 306 Wilson Road Oaklands Newark, Delaware 19711 by Tom Bottomly

 BOATMAN'S HANDBOOK

-by Tom Bottomly

 Motor Boating and Sailing

 Post Office Box 2319 -- F.D.R.
 Station

 New York, New York 10022

-FOR MORE INFORMATION ON BOATING SAFETY COURSES IN YOUR AREA, CALL BOATING EDUCATION HOTLINE 1-800-336-BOAT (2628), US COAST GUARD BOATING HOTLINE 1-800-368-5647 or CONTACT YOUR LOCAL COAST GUARD.
+FOR MORE INFORMATION ON BOATING SAFETY COURSES IN YOUR AREA CALL

+- BOATING EDUCATION HOTLINE......1-800-336-BOAT (2628), - US COAST GUARD BOATING HOTLINE1-800-368-5647 or - CONTACT YOUR LOCAL COAST GUARD.

-CHAPTER TWO GENERAL INFORMATION
+CHAPTER 2 GENERAL INFORMATION